Bobbakov/orderGenerator/README.md

 When the orderGenerator is started, agents start sending orders to the market (according to their strategy), which are in turn processed by a matching engine.
 If the order matches an order/orders of the opposite side (e.g. a bid price exceeds a sell price), a transaction will occur.
 Otherwise, the order will be added to the orderbook.

-By initiating markets with different setups (different ticksizes, for example) and different agents (many/few random agents, many/no market makers, parties arbritrating between markets, etc.) one can evaluate the impact on price development, volatility, agents positions and profits.
+By initiating markets with different setups (different ticksizes, for example) and different agents (many/few random agents, many/no market makers, parties arbritrating between markets, etc.) one can evaluate the impact on market quality (=price development, volatility, etc.) and agents positions and profits.

 One can see - for example - that adding a market maker to a market, will decrease volatility:

 ![examplePriceDevelopment](pictures/examplePriceDevelopment.png)